AleenDhar/20lac_obsidian/Gcloud ppt ideas.md

 4. send it to the hosted model on gcp
 5. download the model
 6. display it on the chatbot interface

+1. right now we dont have access to apple vision we have created an android app for t